-Saskatchewan and Ontario are attempting to derail a federal carbon price through the courts, and Ecojustice has been given leave to intervene in their cases.
+Several provinces are attempting to derail a federal carbon price through the courts, and Ecojustice is stepping up to make sure that does not happen.

 In February 2019, Ecojustice intervened in the Saskatchewan reference case at the province’s Court of Appeal.
 The question posed to the court was on the federal government’s Greenhouse Gas Pollution Pricing Act, and asked, If enacted, will this Act be unconstitutional in whole or in part?
 If the Court were to decide that the legislation is constitutional, it would confirm Ottawa can tax fuels and substances leading to carbon emissions.
 If the Court were to find that a significant portion is unconstitutional, it probably means Ottawa’s approach to curbing emissions is not valid.